fzh15/site-week4-project3-lifetracker-starter/README.md

 #### Implement the `RegistrationPage` component

-- [ ] Build the **`RegistrationPage`** component to:
+- [ x] Build the **`RegistrationPage`** component to:
-  - [ ] Render JSX that is wrapped by an element with the class name of `registration-page`
+  - [ x] Render JSX that is wrapped by an element with the class name of `registration-page`
-  - [ ] Using either a custom hook, context, or manually handled state, check to see if a user is already logged in
+  - [ x] Using either a custom hook, context, or manually handled state, check to see if a user is already logged in
-    - [ ] If the user is already logged in, it should redirect them to the `/activity` page
+    - [x ] If the user is already logged in, it should redirect them to the `/activity` page
-    - [ ] If no user is authenticated, it should render the `RegistrationForm` component and pass it any props it needs
+    - [x ] If no user is authenticated, it should render the `RegistrationForm` component and pass it any props it needs

 #### Implement the `LandingPage` Component